mico666/Modification-Digital-Signature/README.md

  ```

 #### MicoVerify Options
-- `k <pem file>: Specify the PEM file containing the public key.
+- `k <pem file>`: Specify the PEM file containing the public key.
-- `gt <general|specific>: Select the group testing method.
+- `gt <general|specific>`: Select the group testing method.
-  - 'general: Use the general decoding method.
+  - 'general`: Use the general decoding method.
-  - 'specific: Use the specific decoding method.
+  - 'specific`: Use the specific decoding method.
-- `gp <file>,<signature>: List pairs of files and their corresponding signatures.
+- `gp <file>,<signature>`: List pairs of files and their corresponding signatures.
   - `Each file and its signature should be separated by a comma (e.g., file.txt,signature.txt).
   - `Leave a space between pairs if verifying multiple files.